Jamaica Say You Will (song): History

+Music and lyrics

 Calling it an "exquisite love song," in 1972, Bud Scoppa in Rolling Stone spent a large part of his review discussing and gushing about "Jamaica Say You Will," explaining how he felt the song "perfectly embodies Browne's writing and performing approach:"

 "A full-chorded grand piano gives the song a rolling, even motion and a certain austerity of mood.
 Browne plays his voice off the piano's restrained tone, soaring up from his own basically understated vocal in mid-verse and chorus.
 This underplaying of mood lights Jackson's simple but evocative images with a muted radiance that aurally captures the look of McCabe and Mrs. Miller.
 While the music sets the tone, Browne deftly tells the tale, his imagery charged with vivid suggestion. ...
 Much of the dramatic force of "Jamaica" derives from its gorgeous choruses.
 Each chorus builds tension by offsetting its lyrical meter from the movement of the music, so that the first part of each line is packed tightly and the second part is stretched out, as here, in the second chorus: